PROJECT · TOK0 / FIELD COMPRESSION UNIT

 8 · Empty fallback

-If the previous seven stages collapsed everything down to whitespace, the rule’s empty_message is emitted instead.
+If the previous seven stages collapsed everything to whitespace, the rule’s empty_message is emitted instead.
 Default: ok.
 This is what makes silent successful commands cost almost nothing.

 Worked example